-Film PICTUREVILLE CINEMA BFT1 On Stage - King Lear - 7.30pm
+Film PICTUREVILLE CINEMA Short Cuts - 7.00pm On Stage - King Lear - 7.30pm

-Telly Wildlife On One' (BBC1, 8,00pm) - David Attenborough does something with his crabs.
-Perhaps I ahould rephrase that.
+Telly 'Wildlife On One' (BBC1, 8.00pm) - David Attenborough does something with his crabs.
+Perhaps I should rephrase that.
 'Jonathan Ross presents...'
-(BBC1, 11.25pm) - Tonight's 'Jonathan Ross presents...'
 (BBC1, 11.25pm) - Tonight's guest is Gloria Estefan, who blithers on for ages about her Spanich musical influences before doing her big party turn of switching on a giant electromagnet and flying through the air towards it.
 Hey, it's science week!
-'Outside Edge' (ITV, 8.30pm) - Promising new comedy drama about. oh, hang on, it's got Josie Lawrence in it.
+'Outside Edge' (ITV, 8.30pm) - Promising new comedy drama about... oh, hang on, it's got Josie Lawrence in it.
 'Love Talk' (C4, 12.05am) - Discussions on love and the problems it causes.
 Ha!
 Oh God!
 And it's only half an hour long?
 I could fill an entire series.
 Oh woe is me.
 Love is just a four letter word.
 And it usually makes you utter several others as it runs its course.
-Unsmoothly.
-'The Rector's Wife' (C4, 10.00nm) - Last episode of this pile.
+Unsmoothly, 'The Rector's Wife' (C4, 10.00pm) - Last episode of this pile 'The Great Outdoors' (C4, 8.30pm) - Series on outdoor activities continues with advice on how to have a decent shag in a tent without everything collapsing in a pile of canvas.
+TV FILMS Friday 18th March:- 'Coma' (BBC1, 10.40pm) - BBC1 wins the Friday-night-film war with a tense thriller designed to keep you as far from being in a coma as possible.
+Lots of people are dying at a futuristic medical institute, and Genevieve Bujold & Micahel Douglas set out to investigate.
+'Other Halves' (C4, 12.10am) - ...tend to screw you up completely, so no great surprises in this New Zealand film about a suicidal Auckland housewife who develops a relationship with a Polynesian teenager.
+Saturday 19th :- 'Robocop' (ITV, 10.15pm) - Metal Mickey gets pissed off.